duke-arioch/quantum-play/README.md

-# Quantum Observer Dependence Test
+# Quantum Contextuality Demonstration

-This project demonstrates enhanced quantum observer dependence tests using Qiskit.
-It explores how different measurement contexts and observer operations can affect quantum entanglement measures.
+This project demonstrates quantum contextuality in three-party quantum systems using Qiskit.
+It shows how different measurement contexts (reference frames) reveal different entanglement structures in the same quantum state, based on the Plávala-Gühne theorem connecting contextuality and entanglement.

 ## Features

-*   **Enhanced Observer Tests**: Sophisticated tests showing observer dependence in quantum measurements
+*   **Quantum Contextuality**: Demonstrates how measurement context affects observed quantum correlations
-*   **Multiple Quantum States**: Tests with GHZ, W-state, and custom asymmetric quantum states
+*   **Multiple Quantum States**: Tests with GHZ and W-states
+*   **Reference Frame Transformations**: Uses unitary transformations representing different measurement contexts
-*   **Comprehensive Analysis**: Measures entanglement entropy, concurrence, three-tangle, and other quantum information metrics
+*   **Comprehensive Analysis**: Measures entanglement entropy, concurrence, and provides mathematical verification
-*   **Observer Protocols**: Implements interference, weak measurement, and basis mixing protocols
+*   **Educational Focus**: Clear explanations of what the results mean and what they don't mean

 ## Setup and Installation